overnode-org/overnode/docs/docs/05-service-discovery.md

 ## Inspecting DNS records

-In order to do DNS lookup in the `.weave.local` domain, use [dns-lookup](cli-reference/dns-lookup) command, for example:
+To do DNS lookup in the `.weave.local` domain, use [dns-lookup](cli-reference/dns-lookup) command, for example:

 ```bash
 > sudo overnode dns-lookup echo-server
 ```

-In order to list all of the available DNS records, use [status](cli-reference/status) command:
+To list all the available DNS records, use [status](cli-reference/status) command:

 ```bash
 > sudo overnode status --dns